-Using strength / mobility to help adjust mechanics
+- Using strength / mobility to help adjust mechanics

-Velocity-Based Training (VBT)
+- Velocity-Based Training (VBT)

-Reading kinematic sequence charts and related information
+- Reading kinematic sequence charts and related information

-Mechanical differences between loose and tight movers
+- Mechanical differences between loose and tight movers

 The Pitching Lab is a unique training program specifically designed to produce the “complete pitcher”.
 It’s truly a merger of strength training (in the weight room) and pitching (inside the nets).
 Most players that haven’t trained with us probably don’t appreciate how intertwined our strength training is with our pitching program.
 So, let’s get into it and provide some details on the strength training side and a timeline for the pitching program… Continue reading “Pitching Lab… How We Merge Pitching and Strength Training”

 Too many players at all levels either (a) treat their warm-up like a hassle or (b) simply don’t do it properly.
-With the rise in injuries, every player needs to take warm-up seriously.
-The program below is meant to provide you with a comprehensive and easy protocol similar to that being done by top professional baseball players (pitchers click here).
+The baseball warm-up routine for position players below is meant to provide you with a comprehensive and easy protocol similar to that being done by top professional baseball players (pitchers click here).
 A proper baseball warm-up program before a game should take 15-20 minutes before you pick up a ball.
-It’s in four parts as follows: Continue reading “Baseball Pre-game Warm-up Routine”
+It’s in four parts as follows: Continue reading “Baseball Warm-up Routine for Position Players”